cbronzo/cbronzo.github.io/_posts/2018-07-18-building_my_first_cli_application_from_scratch.markdown

 permalink:  building_my_first_cli_application_from_scratch
 ---

 This week, I built my own custom Command Line Interface (CLI) Application that pulled data from an external website and I coded it with Ruby by using Object Orientation!
-I felt very fairly confident and was thinking I could finish it in just a few hours -- but  I grossly underestimaed how long it would take me for my first time!
+I felt very fairly confident and was thinking I could finish it in just a few hours -- but  I grossly underestimated how long it would take me for my first time!
 I even created a local repository when I didn't need to...apparentley we haven't been taught that just yet.
 No wonder it took me so long....

 The building of it wasn't necessarily the hard part, the de-bugging was!
 I would fix one thing, and it would break another....or I would get so close to completion and then realize I need to refactor an entire set of code, and by doing that it would affect other related pieces.
 Sometimes I was missing something as simple as a comma and would spend forever grooming through lines of code, only for it to be such a simple fix.
 Haha, I learned so much by building this CLI but mostly I learned about the actual process of coding, and how much more of a mental game it truly is.